lickx/isthmus/README.md

 It's probably not good enough for commercial-grade grids but makes life a lot easier for hobbyists running multiple sims in an open-to-connect grid (or your own microgrid).

-Isthmus works with OpenSim .NET 6.0, the master branch of OpenSim.
+Isthmus uses OpenSim 0.9.3 or higher.
 It is recommended to use my own OpenSim fork (https://github.com/lickx/opensim-lickx), see its Wiki for binary downloads.

 ## Features
   * Easily upgrade all sims at once